ipld/specs/data-structures/cosmos/tendermint_chain.md

 # PartSet is the complete set of parts for a header
 type PartSet [Part]

-# Part is a section of bytes of a complete serialized block
+# Part is a section of bytes of a complete protobuf serialized block
 type Part struct {
 	Index Uint
 	Bytes HexBytes